 - Our Group places a strong emphasis on maintaining and promoting the health and safety of our employees.
 Our company strives to motivate our associates to integrate safety measures into their daily lives and educate our employees about these measures.
 This commitment is evident in the daily management of risks, identification of hazards, provision of relevant training, and creation of opportunities for employees to contribute to improving health and safety standards. - Furthermore, we foster a culture of good leadership, teamwork, and healthy management practices among colleagues.
-These principles are firmly embedded in the 'We LEAD Bosch' leadership framework - Bosch Limited is also actively driving a Value Chain Strategy that prioritizes safety culture.
-The goal individuals within the organization include self-declarations by suppliers and third-party audits, which complement the quick scans and in-depth assessments conducted by Bosch.
-In 2022-23, we assessed approximately 85 percent of our is to shift safety behavior from being dependent on external factors to being independently driven by
+These principles are firmly embedded in the 'We LEAD Bosch' leadership - Bosch Limited is also actively driving a Value Chain Strategy that prioritizes safety culture.
+The goal is to shift safety behavior from being dependent on external factors to being independently driven by individuals within the organization